 2. Initial investment

-The tenant improvement allowance and brokerage fees are the two largest up front costs the landlord will incur.
+The tenant improvement allowance and brokerage fees are the two largest upfront costs the landlord will incur.
 For example, a 5-year lease on a 5,000-square-foot space with a $60 per square foot tenant improvement allowance will require your landlord to write a check close to $350,000!

 Additionally, if you’re receiving free rent as part of your deal, a landlord will also include this cost into their calculation.
-If you’re not comfortable with a large security deposit, consider leasing a space in its “as-is” condition or finding a suitable sublease.
+If you’re not comfortable with a large security deposit, consider leasing office space in its “as-is” condition or finding a suitable sublease.

-There’s one last piece of critical information regarding deposits.
+There’s one last piece of critical information regarding office space deposits.
 Like most things commercial real estate, they’re negotiable.
 So if you can absolutely not fathom the price the landlord has presented, go back and negotiate a deposit that’s more feasible.
 This is when it helps to have a strong tenant representative on your side.
 If you’re working with Truss, we’ll absolutely make sure you get a fair deal — both for your security deposit and for every other fine-print detail of your lease.